Sunday, August 5, 2012

 Today (August 5th) marks the fifty-third birthday of English singer-songwriter and television personality Pete Burns.

 Burns was one of the founders of the UK dance band Dead Or Alive; he was the group's vocalist.
 The rest of the lineup at the time included Mike Percy on bass, Tim Lever on keyboards, Steve Coy on drums, and Wayne Hussey on guitar.
 After releasing a number of non-album tracks from 1980 to 1982, they signed to the Epic Records label.
-In 1984, they released their first studio album Sophisticated Boom Boom.
+On April 27th of 1984, they released their first studio album Sophisticated Boom Boom.
 Co-produced by Zeus B. Held, it rose to number 29 on the UK charts.

 The original vinyl track listing was kept in tact for the UK CD release in 2007.
 The US 1990 CD release shuffled the tracks a bit.
 For my review, I am going with the original vinyl order.